evocellnet/phosphocontrol/README.md

 - `Clustal Omega` (used v1.2.4)

 # Dataset
 For convenience, some data is available in the repository (paired structures dataset, functional scores, UniProt site annotation...).
-The used structure data is available as a Zenodo repository (10.5281/zenodo.14217158).
+Due to its size, the used structure data is available instead as a Zenodo repository (10.5281/zenodo.14217158).

 # Instructions
 todo